 - complete Introductory Training (TTi) or Breathworks for MBSR/MBCT teachers

-- watch teaching videos for your chosen course
+- watch teaching videos covering key concepts

 For more detail about preparing for your training event please click here to go to the Registered Students webpage.